Sophietje/Verification-Tool-Overview/Tools/CoSA.md

 - [[SystemVerilog]]
 - Symbolic Transition Systems (STS)
 - Explicit states Transition Systems (ETS).

+Properties can be defined as a parameter or in some of the input formats mentioned above.

 #### Expected output:
 Depends on the type of analysis that you do with the tool.